Opinion: 'Run. Hide or Fight': It's time for LSU to holistically rethink student safety

 In hindsight, missing orientation was not an experience worth regretting because whatever belief of the University being a secure place that the polo and khaki-short clad orientation leaders could have conjured in me would have been quickly squashed within a month of being here.

-Between leading hordes of freshman down Free Speech Plaza and handing out glossy purple and gold pamphlets with bulleted lists on time-management and study skills, orientation leaders would not have been wrong to mention the barrage of death and violence that students would encounter or hear about within the first few weeks of being on campus.
+Between leading hordes of freshmen down Free Speech Plaza and handing out glossy purple and gold pamphlets with bulleted lists on time management and study skills, orientation leaders would not have been wrong to mention the barrage of death and violence that students would encounter or hear about within the first few weeks of being on campus.

-This year, that encounter with violence—which turned out to be “harmless”—involved a plainclothes, yet armed, LSUPD officer casually ambling Coates Hall.
+This year, that encounter with violence—which turned out to be “harmless”—involved a plainclothes, yet armed, law enforcement officer casually ambling Coates Hall.

 Roughly a year ago, four students were struck by cars while waiting at a cross walk on the intersection of Nicholson Highway and Skip Bertman.
 Just last month, sophomore Sarah James was struck by a car and killed while crossing the street near Tigerland.